 BISLA uses APA formatting, so a proper citation will include the author's last name, the year the source was published, and the page number on which you found that information (see examples below).
 Those citations will refer to the sources listed in your bibliography, which is required at the end of every paper you write for every course.

 It is completely okay to feel puzzled sometimes...

-... find your way out
+... find your way out, Platopus!

 Or not.
+Daphne does not care.